This post may contain affiliate links.

 - Prepare an ice bath for the eggs.

 - Add enough water to a medium saucepan to cover eggs and bring to boil; slowly lower eggs into boiling water to keep them from cracking (see recipe note).
-Cook 7 minutes then transfer eggs to ice bath.
+Reduce heat to simmer and cook 7 minutes; transfer eggs to ice bath.